distrochooser/distrochooser/doc/HOW-TO-MAP.md

 ## Example: Update a distribution  mapping or introduce a new distribution

+> You can create new choosable entries with the manage.py newchoosable <file_with_choosables.toml> --catalogue_id <id for the new distribution>

 In this example, we want to add the mapping of the question `I want to game` of the distribution `Debian`.

 Step 1: **Identify the desired distribution** in `choosable.toml` (it's defined as a `choosable`)